-This concept of hierarchical sub-fragmentation originates from \cite{hoyle_fragmentation_1953} who studied the hierarchical collapse from galactic scale down to prestellar cores assuming isothermal collapse of a spherical cloud.
-In this model, we expect a fractal process of fragmentation in which 2 fragments are formed each time the scale of the parent is reduced by a factor of 2.
-Applied to our work, this process would be associated to a fractality of 2.
-Considering a fragmentation process that start at 13kAU, a fractality of 2 would induce on average at 6kAU, 2.17 fragments per graph-sources whereas we actually get 2.05 $\pm$ 0.20 fragments at 6kAU in NGC$~$2264 which is consistent with their hierarchical model.
-Nonetheless, the hierarchical fragmentation is associated with turbulent scale-free processes which one would expect to exhibit fractal behaviour.
+This concept of hierarchical `subfragmentation' originates from \cite{hoyle_fragmentation_1953} who studied the hierarchical collapse from Galactic scale down to prestellar cores assuming isothermal collapse of a spherical cloud.
+In this model, we expect a fractal process of fragmentation in which two fragments are formed each time the scale of the parent is reduced by a factor of two.
+Applied to our work, this process would be associated to a fractality value of two.
+Considering a fragmentation process that starts at 13kAU, a fractality of two would, on average at 6kAU, induce 2.17 fragments per graph-source whereas we actually get 2.05 $\pm$ 0.20 fragments at 6kAU in NGC$~$2264 which is consistent with the hierarchical model of \cite{hoyle_fragmentation_1953}.
+Nevertheless, hierarchical fragmentation is associated with turbulent scale-free processes which one would expect to exhibit fractal behaviour.
 However, there does not seem to be any fractal subdivision in NGC$~$2264, but rather a range of scales for which the cloud does not fragment before starting these hierarchical processes.
 Therefore, it appears that turbulent processes alone do not fully describe the hierarchical cascade observed in NGC$~$2264. \cite{hopkins_general_2013} modelled intermittency phenomena that can originate with shocks or sound waves.
-These intermittency phenomena have the effect of constraining the hierarchical cascade process between several scales, which could explain the plateau for scales > 13kAU of the hierarchical cascade in NGC$~$2264.
+These intermittency phenomena have the effect of constraining the hierarchical cascade process between several scales, which could explain the plateau for scales > 13kAU seen in the hierarchical cascade in NGC$~$2264.
 Consequently, it would be necessary to develop a multi-fractal description of the cloud, where the hierarchical cascade is not scale-free but scale-dependent.